-Generally, schools must have written permission from the parent or eligible student (18 years or older) to disclose any personally identifiable information from that student’s education record.
+With a few notable exceptions (e.g., emergencies), schools generally must have written permission from the parent or eligible student (18 years or older) to disclose any personally identifiable information from that student’s education record.

-In addition, FERPA requires that information about the dissemination of student information must be kept in student records.
-In other words, records must contain all information about what information was disclosed, when it was disclosed, and to whom.
-Parents and eligible students must be able to obtain information on such disclosures.
+In addition, FERPA requires that information about the dissemination of student information must be kept in student records—what information was disclosed, when it was disclosed, and to whom—and parents and eligible students must be able to access information on such disclosures.

 The general rule is that parents must be consulted about the dissemination of student data.
 They should not hesitate to exercise their right to know when, where, and to whom their child’s data has been provided.
 However, until the data systems themselves are subjected to greater oversight and legal enforcement, it seems that problems of security and collection are likely to persist.

 Matthew C. Saleh is a Research Associate at the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability at Cornell University.